Vidant sees increase in ‘critically ill’ pregnant women with COVID

 GREENVILLE, N.C.
-(WNCT) — Across the country, hospital ICUs are filling up with pregnant women who have COVID.
+(WNCT) — Across the country, hospital intensive care units are filling up with pregnant women who have COVID.

 “We really, really, really are encouraging this because we want to keep people safe and we want to protect them and we want to protect their babies,” said Dr. Kerianne Crockett, an OBGYN at Vidant Medical Center.